Equality & Intercultural

 - See our project linking young asylum seekers in DP accommodation centres and newly arrived Syrian refugees with youth work opportunities

 - See our project Making Links where we are working with minority ethnic led youth group leaders who aren’t linked in to the mainstream youth work sector yet

-- See Make Minority a Priority on the experiences of minority ethnic young people’s experiences growing up in Ireland
+- See the research Make Minority a Priority on the experiences of minority ethnic young people’s experiences growing up in Ireland.

 - Are you looking for an answer to a specific question?